Sarah627/Java_miniatures/README.md

 ## **Important:**

-This repository **IS NOT A ROADMAP FOR LEARNING JAVA** exactly, you can use different arrangement e.g. If you want to learn generics first before knowing about frameworks (e.g.spring boot) it won't cause a problem, I use this repo more likely as a documentation for my programming skills progress, how my code, thinking, experience in using java change over time in addition to aiming to be a good reference in future (ISA) for whom are concerned about learning java and software engineering.
+This repository **IS NOT A ROADMAP FOR LEARNING Java** exactly, you can use different arrangement e.g. If you want to learn generics first before knowing about frameworks (e.g.spring boot) it won't cause a problem, I use this repo more likely as a documentation for my programming skills progress, how my code, thinking, experience in using Java change over time in addition to aiming to be a good reference in future (ISA) for whom are concerned about learning Java and software engineering.

 <details>
 <summary> <H1>Table of Contents</H1></summary>